• Skip to primary navigation

 Batter Layer:

-• Remove the cake from the oven.
+• Remove the baking dish from the oven.
 Leave to stand for 3 minutes.

-• Bake: Spread the mixture over the fruit, level nicely and bake for about 30 minutes.
-Don't open the oven during the first 20 minutes of the baking time.
-Check after 20 minutes and reduce the temperature to about 160 degrees Celsius/ 320 degrees Fahrenheit if you think the cake already has too much color.
+• Bake: Spread the mixture over the fruit, level nicely, and bake for about 30 minutes.
+Don't open the oven during the first 20 minutes of baking (Note 3).
+Check after 20 minutes and reduce the temperature to about 160ยฐC/ 320ยฐF if you think the cake already has too much color.

-• Turn cake on a platter: Then, run a knife around the edges of the cake to release it correctly from the walls of the baking dish.
-Next, place a rectangular serving dish on the baking dish and reverse the cake onto the serving dish.
+• Invert the cake: Then, run a knife around the edges of the cake to release it from the walls of the baking dish.
+Place a rectangular serving dish on the baking dish and reverse the cake onto the serving dish (Note 4).

 • Cut the cake into squares and enjoy warm or cooled with some whipped cream on the side, if you wish.